 The meaning "to be thought to be something one is not" (especially in a racial sense) is from 1935, from pass oneself off(as), which is attested by 1809.
 The general verb sense of "to be accepted as equivalent" is from 1590s.
 Pass up "decline, refuse" is attested from 1896.
 Pass the buck is from 1865, said to be poker slang reference to the buck horn-handled knife that was passed around to signify whose turn it was to deal.
 Pass the hat "seek contributions" is from 1762.
 Pass-fail as a grading method is attested from 1955, American English.

 "mountain defile," c.
 1300, from Old French pas "step, track, passage," from Latin passus "step, pace" (from PIE root *pete- "to spread").

 "written permission to pass into, or through, a place," 1590s, from pass (v.).
-Sense of "ticket for a free ride or admission" is first found 1838.
-Colloquial make a pass "offer an amorous advance" first recorded 1928, perhaps from a sporting sense.
-Phrase come to pass (late 15c.) uses the word with a sense of "completion, accomplishment."
+Sense of "ticket for a free ride or admission" is by 1838.
+In cards, "the act of declining to make a bid," by 1923 in bridge.
+Colloquial make a pass "offer an amorous advance" is recorded by 1928, perhaps from a sporting sense (football, fencing).
+Phrase come to pass "be carried out or accomplished" (late 15c.) uses the word with a sense of "completion, accomplishment."

 updated on February 10, 2020